-The Offering

-Issuer argenx SE

-ADSs offered by us 4,440,000 ADSs

-Underwriters' option to purchase additional ADSs 666,000 ADSs this offering

-Ordinary shares to be outstanding immediately after

-The ADSs

-31,311,229 ordinary shares (or 31,977,229 shares if the underwriters exercise their option to purchase additional ADSs from us in full)

-Each ADS represents one ordinary share, nominal value of €0.10 per share.
+Issuer argenx SE ADSs offered by us 3,500,000 ADSs Underwriters' option to purchase additional ADSs 525,000 ADSs Ordinary shares to be outstanding immediately after this offering 30,371,229 ordinary shares (or 30,896,229 shares if the underwriters exercise their option to purchase additional ADSs from us in full) The ADSs Each ADS represents one ordinary share, nominal value of €0.10 per share.
 ADSs may be evidenced by American Depositary Receipts, or ADRs.
 The depositary will hold the ordinary shares underlying your ADSs.
 You will have the rights of an ADS holder as provided in the deposit agreement.
 You may cancel your ADSs and withdraw the underlying ordinary shares.
 The depositary will charge you fees for, among other acts, any cancellation of ADSs and any charges and taxes payable upon the transfer of the ordinary shares.
 We may amend or terminate the deposit agreement without your consent.
 If you continue to hold your ADSs, you agree to be bound by the terms of the deposit agreement then in effect.
 To better understand the terms of the ADSs, you should carefully read the section in this prospectus entitled "Description of American Depositary Shares."
 You should also read the deposit agreement, which is an exhibit to the registration statement of which this prospectus forms a part.

-Depositary for the ADSs The Bank of New York Mellon

-Use of proceeds

-We estimate that our net proceeds from this offering will be approximately \$216.1 million (or approximately \$248.6 million if the underwriters exercise their option to purchase additional ADSs in full), based on the public offering price of \$52.00 per ADS, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with cash, cash equivalents and current financial assets on hand, to fund research and development efforts for our product candidates, to advance certain initial registration-readiness activities for ARGX-113, for our other current and future research and development activities and to progress technology development and for working capital and other general corporate purposes.
-See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.
+Depositary for the ADSs The Bank of New York Mellon timate that our net proceeds from this offering approximately \$180.0 million (or approximately 2 million if the underwriters exercise their option chase additional ADSs in full), assuming a public g price of \$55.00 per ADS, based on the closing of our ADSs on the Nasdaq Global Select Market cember 12, 2017, after deducting estimated writing discounts and commissions and ated offering expenses payable by us.
+We intend the net proceeds from this offering, together ash, cash equivalents and current financial s on hand, to fund research and development for our product candidates, to advance certain registration-readiness activities for ARGX-113, r other current and future research and opment activities and to progress technology appment and for working capital and other general ate purposes.
+See "Use of Proceeds" for a more ete description of the intended use of proceeds his offering. ing in the ADSs involves a high degree of risk.
+Risk Factors" and the other information included prospectus for a discussion of factors you d consider before deciding to invest in the ADSs. Χ" Χ" st "F slo weighted average exercise price of €8.25 per share.

-Risk factors

-Investing in the ADSs involves a high degree of risk.
-See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should consider before deciding to invest in the ADSs.

-Nasdaq symbol

-"ARGX"

-Euronext Brussels trading symbol

-"ARGX"

-The number of our ordinary shares to be outstanding after this offering is based on 26,871,229 ordinary shares outstanding as of June 30, 2017, but excludes 2,411,803 ordinary shares issuable upon the exercise of share options outstanding as of June 30, 2017 at a weighted average exercise price of €8.25 per share.

-Unless otherwise indicated, all information contained in this prospectus assumes no exercise of the underwriters' option to purchase up to additional 666,000 ADSs from us.
+Unless otherwise indicated, all information contained in this prospectus assumes no exercise of the underwriters' option to purchase up to additional 525,000 ADSs from us.